Arivele/ari/README.md

 export TELEGRAM_BOT_TOKEN=YOUR_TOKEN_HERE
 python3 gopnik_weather_bot.py
 ```
+On the first launch, the AI model will download from Hugging Face and may take
+a few minutes.
 Leave the script running to keep the bot online.
+Press `Ctrl+C`
-Press `Ctrl+C` to stop.
+to stop.

 ## Example interaction
 ```